Against the Grammarians by Sextus Empiricus

 3. The authors guarantee that the contribution is not under evaluation in another journal.

-4. The authors keep the copyright and convey to the journal the right of first publication, the work being licensed under a Creative Commons Attribution License.
+4. The authors keep the copyright and convey to the journal the right of first publication, the work being licensed under a Creative Commons Attribution License-BY.

-5. The authors are allowed and stimilated to publicize and distribute their work on-line after the publication in the journal.
+5. The authors are allowed and stimulated to publicize and distribute their work on-line after the publication in the journal.

-6. The authors of the approved works authorize the journal to distribute their content, after publication, for reproduction in content indexes, vitual libraries and similars.
+6. The authors of the approved works authorize the journal to distribute their content, after publication, for reproduction in content indexes, virtual libraries and similars.

 7. The editors reserve the right to make adjustments to the text and to adequate the article to the editorial rules of the journal.